PromiseTi/sinso-getway-document/docs/welCome.md

 ## Incentives

 Need more motivation to involve in the wonderful SINSO world?
-Learn how you will quickly earn TSINSO tokens to store and dispatch your share of data in the world - sharing is caring!
+Learn how you will quickly earn SINSO tokens to store and dispatch your share of data in the world - sharing is caring!

 ## Development